 The school will:

-Ensure that parents/carers have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the school prospectus.
+Ensure that parents/carers have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the school website.

-Undertake appropriate discussion with parents/carers and seek necessary consent prior to involvement of Children & Family Services Children’s Social Care or another agency, unless to do so would place the child at risk of harm or compromise an investigation.
+Undertake appropriate discussion with parents/carers and seek necessary consent prior to involvement of Children & Family Services (Children’s Social Care) or another agency, unless to do so would place the child at risk of harm or compromise an investigation.

 7 Other Relevant Policies

 7.1 The Governing Body’s statutory responsibility for safeguarding the welfare of children goes beyond simply child protection.
 The duty is to ensure that safeguarding permeates all activity and functions.
-This policy therefore complements and supports a range of other policies, for instance [Amend as necessary]:
+This policy therefore complements and supports a range of other policies, for instance

 Pupil Behaviour Policy